IHE/RAD.IMR/input/pagecontent/volume-1.md

 ##### XX.4.2.2.1 Consume and Interact with Multimedia Report by Standalone Report Reader Use Case Description

 Upon reviewing reports for a patient in the EMR which natively supports as an IMR Report Reader, the EMR encounters an IMR multimedia report.
-It displays the reports with interactive links to the multimedia content.
+It processes the report content and displays the reports with interactive links.
 The Clinician clicks on the interactive links.
-The EMR / Report Reader retrieves the images from the Imaging Document Source and displays the images with interactive tools.
+The EMR / Report Reader retrieves the rendered images from the Image Manager / Image Archive and displays the images with interactive tools.
 The Clinicians can navigate the series and see the measurements with annotations as described in the report.

 ##### XX.4.2.2.2 Consume and Interact with Multimedia Report by Standalone Report Reader Process Flow